CFWosh2025/CFWosh2025.github.io/index.markdown

 - Power and Energy-Efficient systems based on open-source
 - Hardware security and trust in open-source systems

-Submissions should be in the form of an **extended abstract (minimum 2, maximum 4 pages)**, formatted according to the double-column ACM conference format, accompanied by a link to a public repository (GitHub, etc.).
-Accepted abstracts will be included in the workshop proceedings and published in the ACM Digital Library.
+Submissions should be aligned to the Computing Frontier conference, **short papers (4 pages) or full papers (8 pages)**, formatted according to the double-column ACM conference format, accompanied by a link to a public repository (GitHub, etc.).
+Accepted papers will be included in the workshop proceedings and published in the ACM Digital Library.
 At least one author of an accepted abstract **must register** for the Computing Frontiers 2025 conference.

 #### Submission page and information
 Submit at [https://easychair.org/my/conference?conf=cf24oshw](https://easychair.org/my/conference?conf=cf24oshw).